 I know it’s not the kind of activity to include in an itinerary.
 Unfortunately, Symi, along with many other Greek islands, is famous for the many stray cats guarding cozy tavernas, roaming narrow alleys, or dozing around homestays.

 It’s hard not to fall in love with them.
 While the locals look after them, many cats wander the streets searching for food.
 They last through the mercy of tourists who feed them, so make sure to leave cool water or food outside your accommodation if possible.

 Next to Symi town, Nos is a small and crowded beach with water sports options for the active ones.

 Nimborio Beach is a small beach with crystal water, 3 kilometers from the harbor, accessible by boat, car, or scooter.
 There are a few dining options, so make sure to try some delicious seafood.

-Another beautiful beach not far away from Pedi beach is Saint Nicholas Beach, a lovely beach with a tavern and sunbeds and umbrellas.
+Another beautiful beach not far away from Pedi Beach is Saint Nicholas Beach, a lovely beach with a tavern, sunbeds and umbrellas.

 Marathounda Beach is a lovely pebble beach with beautiful crystal clear water and an excellent taverna with delicious food.
 You can reach the beach by bus, scooter or boat.

-Nanou Beach is a lovely, picturesque beach with crystal clear water.
+Nanou Beach is a lovely, picturesque beach with crystal-clear water.
 You can reach this hidden gem on foot or by taxi boat.
 But remember, the walk will take around 45 minutes.
-You’ll find a taverna with sunbeds and umbrellas.
+You’ll find a tavern with sunbeds and umbrellas.